 Design and enact conflict resolution strategies for the workplace with this 2-day training led by Cornell ILR experts in Midtown NYC.

-Assess key D&I competencies that drive business imperatives to ensure alignment with the vision and mission.
+Assess key D&I competencies that drive business imperatives to ensure alignment with vision and mission.
 Learn strategies used by successful organizations and practice relevant skills for engaging employees.
-Leave with a toolkit of competencies that include a focus on influencing styles and techniques to impact individual contributions and determine a follow-up action plan to sustain and evolve D&I initiatives.
+Leave with a toolkit of techniques to improve individual contribution and an action plan to revitalize and sustain D&I initiatives at the organization.

 This program helps emerging or established neutrals to build a business plan to successfully launch or enhance an ADR neutral career.
 Explore the nature of self-employment and how to broaden practice areas and increase market potential.